vipghn4/knowledge_notes/notes/Programming languages/Solidity/Introduction to Solidity.md

     * *Consequence*.
 If we wanted our DApp to keep running 20 years from now, we could use a 64-bit number instead

         $\to$ Our users would have to spend more gas to use our DApp in the meantime

+**`block`**.
+Return the information about the current block as an object, i.e. refer to https://docs.soliditylang.org/en/latest/units-and-global-variables.html?highlight=block#block-and-transaction-properties
+* *`block.timestamp`*.
+Current block timestamp as seconds since UNIX epoch (or UNIX time)

 ## Import files and packages
 **`import`**.
 When you have multiple files and you want to import one file into another, Solidity uses the `import` keyword